zjp-CN/os-notes/slides1/rust/slogan.typ

   #text(size: 20pt)[#emph[Traits]]

   #text(size: 11.2pt, style: "italic")[
-    - are Rust's sole notion of interface.
+    - are Rust's sole notion of interface
-    - can be statically dispatched.
+    - can be statically dispatched
-    - can be dynamically dispatched.
+    - can be dynamically dispatched
-    - solve a variety of additional problems beyond simple abstraction.
-(Marker traits) ]
+    - solve a variety of additional problems beyond simple abstraction (Marker traits) ]

   #v(8pt)